 You will have to run below command on your Linux host.

 sudo mount -t efs fs-8a78af68:/ /var/www/cakephp/logs

 This should mount filesystem on your Linux.

 If you want to auto mount on the reboot, You will have to add this entry in /etc/fstab.

 Once all the setup is complete.
-Create an AMI of this machine and a Launch template, which can be used for the Target group for the Autoscaling(Auto Scale) of this application.
+Create an AMI of this machine then a Launch template, which can be used for the Target group for the Autoscaling(Auto Scale) of this application.